 You’ve gotten a job, moved out of your parents’ house, and you’re steadily chipping away at those student loans.
 Now what?

 Beth Napper graduated from college in 1999 and wanted to figure out how to manage her own money, which naturally turned into a career as a financial adviser, helping others understand how to manage theirs.
-Here, she talks about what it means to plan ahead for savings, family, and (gulp) retirement, as told to our own Aaron Weber.
+Here, she tells our own Aaron Weber about the importance of savings, as well as debt’s impact on it.

 I graduated with $21,000 of student loan debt—but that number is not even close to how much my postsecondary education cost.